-NEW HAMPSHIRE FIRE PREVENTION SOCIETY, INC.
+NEW HAMPSHIRE FIRE PREVENTION SOCIETY, INC. BY-LAWS

 SECTION 1 – Name: The name of the organization shall be the “New Hampshire Fire Prevention Society, Inc., hereinafter referred to as the “Society”.